-I have wanted to visit Jervis Bay since my internship days at Australian Traveller Magazine in 2013, as I edited a piece that said it has the whitest sand in the world, which sounds pretty good to me!
+I have wanted to visit Jervis Bay ever since my internship days at Australian Traveller Magazine in 2013, as I edited a piece that said it has the whitest sand in the world, which sounds pretty good to me!

 A group of friends and I had been ‘planning’ a girls trip for months and after some changes and procrastination, we finally locked in Jervis Bay for a weekend away.

 Located 2.5 hours away from Sydney, it’s a fairly straight drive on the highway, but of course Google Maps redirected us to the scenic route, driving through the bendy Cambewarra Mountains and Kangagroo Valley.
 It takes the same amount of time and would have ordinarily been a lovely drive, but it was torrential raining with thunder and lightning so that was fun…

 We stayed at the Orion Beach Cottage in Vincentia via Airbnb, which is a beautiful little house with a large front deck and just 300m from Orion Beach.
 The weather was predicted to be awful, so we had prepared to play board games, but to our delight, the weekend held a perfect blue sky!

 We wandered over to Orion Beach, which is definitely impressive – that perfect white sand is real, and it was almost empty, so it felt like our own private beach.
 There’s also a newly constructed footpath, which lets you stroll along the back of the beach.
 Can you imagine living that close to the beach?!